gchure/phd/src/chapter_02/section_04_results.md

 concentrations for O1, O2, and O3 strains at varying repressor copy numbers, overlaid on the predicted responses.
 Error bars for the experimental data show the standard error of the mean (eight or more replicates).
-As discussed in Fig. @fig:induction_predictions, all of the predicted induction curves were generated prior to measurement by inferring the MWC parameters using a single data set (O2 $R=260$, shown by white circles in Panel B).
+As discussed in  @Fig:induction_predictions, all of the predicted induction curves were generated prior to measurement by inferring the MWC parameters using a single data set (O2 $R=260$, shown by white circles in Panel B).
 The predictions may therefore depend upon which strain is used to